All you need to know to plan your visit to the London Eye

 visit london eye

-• Physical disabilities: A speedier boarding process is available for guests having issues with queues due to a physical disability or learning/emotional impairment.
+• Physical disabilities: A faster boarding process is available for guests having issues with queues due to a physical disability or learning/emotional impairment.
 These guests can enter via the London Eye’s fast-track entrance by showing their access card or other approved documentation.

 • Visual impairment: The London Eye offers a braille guide, ensuring guests with visual issues can experience the attraction.
 Talk to a staff member at the entrance, and they will provide you or your guest with a braille guide.